dsl-logo

 Who’s eligible for a low doc car loan?

-Low doc car loan requirements and eligibility criteria vary between lenders but generally include:
+Low doc car loan requirements and eligibility criteria vary between lenders but generally the requirements include:

 • Australian citizenship or permanent residency

-• Have an active ABN or ACN (some lenders might need you to have held the ABN for a minimum of one or two years)
+• An active ABN or ACN (some lenders might need you to have held the ABN for a minimum of one or two years)

-• You must be able to show that you meet the lender’s minimum income credit criteria
+• Meet the lender’s minimum income credit criteria

 • Some lenders require that your business be GST-registered (this indicates that your business has an annual turnover of more than $75,000)